Husqvarna 592 XP®: Best in class cutting capacity!

-Efficiency is at the very heart of your work.
-Professional efficiency is a combination of your skill, your experience, and the tool you’re using.
-The efficiency of that tool – how fast, sharp and powerful it is – can be measured in cutting capacity.
-The higher the tool's cutting capacity, the better you'll be.
-That's why the design of our 90cc chainsaws is all about productivity, work pride, and enabling the best workday.
-Tests have shown the new Husqvarna 592 XP® provides best-in-class cutting capacity, approximately 5% higher than the closest competition.
+The very heart of your work depends on your efficiency.
+This, in turn, is a combination of your skill, your experience – and the efficiency of the tool you’re using.
+This efficiency – how fast, sharp and powerful it is, is measured in cutting capacity.
+And the higher it is, the better you get.
+It’s about productivity, about work pride – and about enabling the very best workday.
+Tests have shown that the new Husqvarna 592 XP® provides best in class cutting capacity, almost 5 % higher than the competition.

 About the chainsaw testing process:

 - The time and engine speed measurement is done electronically ten times per second.

 - When the saw passes the first point the measurements starts automatically, when it passes the second it stops.

 - These points are placed so that the measuring is only done in the second log.

 WHAT IS CUTTING CAPACITY?